 What is the Lensear Write readability formula?

-The Lensear Write readability formula scores a text-based monosyllabic words and strong verbs.
+The Lensear Write readability formula is a text-based formula.
+It scores monosyllabic words and strong verbs.
 The score is calculated as follows:

 - Count a 100-word sample.